ErikGartner/wasp-klt-tracker/README.md

 # Kanade-Lucas-Tomasi Tracker
 *An implementation of the KTL tracker for the WASP course.*

+The details of algorithm is describe in the [notebook](Solution.ipynb)

 ## How to run

 Install requirements (optionally into a virtual env):